Email marketing strategies and their effectiveness change every year.

 My experience running email campaigns suggests it’s easier to handle smaller email lists.

-When you know your subscribers and their preferences, it’s easy to generate high rates.
+When you know your contacts and their preferences, it’s easy to generate high click-through rates.

 But the challenge isn’t necessarily about knowing their needs and wants.